Doktor-Worm/Doktor-Worm/README.md

 - 👋 Hi, I’m @Doktor-Worm
 - 👀 I’m interested in things
 - 🌱 I’m currently learning the drums
-- 📫 How to reach me vergilius.alighieri@protonmail.com or dantediedtoday@gmail.com
+- 📫 How to reach me vergilius.alighieri@protonmail.com

 <!---
 Doktor-Worm/Doktor-Worm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.